 Introverts tend to shy away from crowds and people in general.
 For those looking for a career that keeps the stress low, there are several career fields available to introverts.
 This article addresses some of those employment areas and gives some...

-Having anxiety doesn't mean you can't find a job.
+Having anxiety doesn't mean you can't find a job you are comfortable in.
 In fact, there are many low-stress occupations available for people who are trying to minimize their anxiety levels.
-Some require a degree while many only require a high school diploma.
+Some require a degree while others only require a high...

 There are several career options for introverts wanting to work outside.
 Learn about different options, salaries, education needed, and how these outdoor careers fit for introverts.